Over 50 years in business

 Baron has been the preferred hat maker for countless screen legends including John Wayne, Marlon Brando, Fred Astaire, Steve McQueen and Frank Sinatra.
 They continue to attract the superstar crowd, and their recent clientele now includes such notables as Johnny Depp, Bruce Willis, Val Kilmer, Robert De Niro, Tommy Lee Jones, Danny DeVito, Jeff Bridges, Josh Brolin, Robert Duvall, Shia LeBouef, George Clooney, Brad Pitt, Russell Crowe, Diane Keaton, Andy Garcia, and Will Smith.

-Major music acts such as Madonna, Prince, Janet and Michael Jackson, Bob Dylan, John Mayer, Al Jarreau, ZZ Top, Slash, Black Eyed Peas, Night Ranger, AC/DC, Tom Petty, Van Halen, Kid Rock, Motley Crue, Snoop Doggy Dog, Britney Spears, Marilyn Manson, and Usher have worn Baron creations for their concert and award show appearances.
+Major music acts such as Madonna, Prince, Janet and Michael Jackson, Bob Dylan, John Mayer, Al Jarreau, ZZ Top, Slash, Black Eyed Peas, AC/DC, Tom Petty, Van Halen, Kid Rock, Motley Crue, Snoop Dogg, Britney Spears, Marilyn Manson, and Usher have worn Baron creations for their concert and award show appearances.

 Baron Hats has also made many hats for the legendary Bob Dylan, including his instantly famous West Texas white cowboy hat for his “Outlaw Blues” tour.
 In fact, Mr. Dylan was featured on the cover of Newsweek and a recent Rolling Stone wearing a Baron Hat!

-Baron Hats are featured in the “The Lone Ranger” starring Armie Hammer and Johnny Depp, Quentin Tarantino‘s’ “Dijango Unchained”, starring Jamie Foxx and Leonardo DiCaprio and “The Gangster Squad” starring Ryan Gosling and Sean Penn.
+Baron Hats have been featured in films such as “The Lone Ranger” starring Armie Hammer and Johnny Depp, Quentin Tarantino‘s’ “Dijango Unchained”, starring Jamie Foxx and Leonardo DiCaprio and “The Gangster Squad” starring Ryan Gosling and Sean Penn.

 Baron Hats is particularly proud to have their creation for Sylvester Stallone’s “Rocky VI” (Rocky Balboa) featured in the “Rocky” exhibit at the Smithsonian Institute.